aws/aws-iot-device-sdk-js/README.md

 AWS IoT maintains version numbers for each shadow, and will reject operations which contain the incorrect version; in applications where multiple clients update the same shadow, clients can use versioning to avoid overwriting each other's changes.

+The `callback` parameter are optional and will be called when the thingShadow is read for use.
+*Ready for use* means when we have received subscription ACK on all needed topics.
+The callback should be used when delete/get/update operations is needed right after the thingShadow is ready.

 -------------------------------------------------------
 <a name="unregister"></a>